Muhammad Kurd Ali: In Politics

 After entering the Faisali Covenant and the independence of Syria from the Ottoman Empire, Kurd 'Ali found the opportunity to fulfill the dream that he had had for long: the establishment of an Arab Academy in Damascus in a similar manner like in other civilized nations with the aim of saving the Arabic heritage and protecting and developing the Arabic language as a vehicle for disseminating literature and sciences.
 So, he presented the idea to the military ruler then Rida Pasha al-Rikabi, who agreed to convert the Court of knowledge into an Academy of the Arabic Language in Damascus.
 This was achieved in the eighth of June 1919, and Muhammad Kurd 'Ali was appointed president of the Assembly and continued to be so until his death.

+After the fall of the Ottoman Empire, the lands of Greater Syria, also known as Bilad al-Sham, were fragmented into different states and protectorates.
+Nevertheless, Kurd 'Ali remained a staunch advocate of the unity and independence of the region.
+The region, in his mind, was an important center which tied together three continents (i.e. Asia, Africa, and Europe) as well as the Arab World.
+Additionally, it was tied to the many religious communities it hosted.
+With Damascus as its capital, he envisioned an independent Greater Syria to be a "hub in and for the world," in the words of Cyrus Schayegh.

 Heritage

 Kurd 'Ali cherished the Academy more than anything and looked at it as the one gift of his whole life and the fruit of all his strife so much so that he would not absent himself from any of the Academy's meetings.
 Mohammad Kurd 'Ali was a pioneer in journalism, and an authority on investigative journalism; he made a name for himself in writing and authorship and was one of the leading scholars in the Arab world.
 He is accredited as the first to establish high-quality newspaper and magazine in Damascus, and the first to establish an Arab Science Assembly in the Arab world.

 The style of his writing has been described as ‘easy but impossible’.
 It is characterised with bland expression and verbal eloquence; and it uses words loaded with semantic power, and sentences varying in length.
 His style is said to move away from affectation and aims to focus on the meaning, avoiding undue emphasis on the structure.
 In much of what he had written, Kurd 'Ali is sometimes argued to follow the same course of the writing as that of Ibn Khaldoun in his Introduction.

 Muhammad Kurd 'Ali assumed several jobs and positions in the press, in the university, in the Ministry, in the Arab Science Assembly in Damascus, and in the language Council in Egypt.
 He assumed the Ministry of Education twice in the era of the French occupation.
 He fills a prestigious literary and scientific place among his peers of other influential Arab scholars.
 His writings reached the number of twenty-two authorships including: